CodeWithOz/MockTwitchStreaming/README.md

-# Mock Twitch Client
+# Mock Twitch Streaming Client

-This app mocks the Twitch service.
+This app mocks the Twitch streaming service.
 It is part of Udemy's [Modern React with Redux](https://www.udemy.com/react-redux/learn/v4/content) course taught by Stephen Grider.